krimple/honeycomb-fullstack-react-node-sample/README.md

 ### Access the frontend

-The react fronend is hosted at `http://localhost:5173`
+The react frontend is hosted at `http://localhost:5173`

 ## Dependencies